reinacjr/capstone/README.md

 * **MilestoneID:** E.g. "MIL-001".
 The ID of the milestone the invoice is related to (if applicable, otherwise blank).
 * **InvoiceNumber:** E.g. "INV2025-001".
 A unique number for the invoice.
 * **Status:** E.g. "Billed".
 The current status of the invoice.
 Scope: "Billed", "Cancelled", "Complete", "New".
+    * **Cancelled**: can be due to a variety of reasons, such as the following
+        * **Material scope changes**
+            * After invoice issuance, significant changes to the penetration testing scope may require cancellation and reissuance (e.g., additional test cases or attack vectors were added or removed)
+        * **Technical errors in the invoice**
+            * Incorrect billing details such as:
+                * Wrong testing hours or rates
+                * Incorrect OWASP methodology references
+                * Errors in compliance framework citations (PCI DSS, HIPAA, etc.)
+                * Inaccurate description of delivered testing services
+        * **Client organizational changes**
+            * Changes on the client side such as:
+                * Corporate restructuring affecting billing entity
+                * Project ownership transfer between departments
+                * Updated purchase order requirements
+        * **Timing/scheduling changes**
+            * When testing engagements are rescheduled or delayed significantly after invoice issuance
+        * **Compliance and regulatory requirements**
+            * The need to reflect specific regulatory language or compliance attestations not included in the original invoice
+        * **Contract renegotiation**
+            * Terms of the penetration testing engagement were renegotiated after invoice issuance
 * **IssueDate:** E.g. "2025-02-28".
 The date the invoice was issued.
 * **DueDate:** E.g. "2025-03-30".
 The date the invoice is due.
 * **Amount:** E.g. 40000.
 The total amount of the invoice.
 Scope: ?